ElektraInitiative/libelektra/doc/tutorials/application-integration.md

 the goal of Elektra.

-Elektra 0.8.11 introduces the so called specification for the application's configuration.
-It's located below its own [namespace](/doc/help/elektra-namespaces.md) `spec` (next to user and system).
+Elektra 0.8.11 introduces the so called specification for the application's configuration, located below its own [namespace](/doc/help/elektra-namespaces.md) `spec` (next to user and system).

 Keys in `spec` allow us to specify which keys the application reads,